Bullet Run Out Correction:

 RCBS Trim Pro 3-Way Cutter.

 Trims, Chamfers & Deburrs with lathe like accuracy.
 Its unique 3-blade head trims cases like a standard cutting tool, the inside blades chamfer the case while an outside blade deburrs it.
-The 3-way cutter

-3. Bullet Seating.
+3. Bullet Seating:

 The bullet seating operation and bullet seating dies vary between manufacturer of these dies.
 I am going to classify bullet seating dies into 2 classes;